kbala97/TechAndOncology1/_Books/TheBreakthroughImmunoTherapyCancer.md

 ---
 layout: single
-title:  "The Philadelphia Chromosome: A Mutant Gene and the Quest to Cure Cancer at the Genetic Level"
+title:  "The Breakthrough: Immunotherapy and the Race to Cure Cancer"
 ---
 Just finished reading a fascinating book:
 It tells the story of 50 plus years of collaboration between researchers, academics, pharmaceutical giants and clinicians resulting in Gleevec, a drug that so dramatically improved on previous cancer treatments for Chronic Myeloid Leukemia (CML) that it set a record for the fastest approval ever received from the FDA!